jbock-java/simple-component/README.md

 ### simple-component

-A simple dependency injector.
+A minimal dependency injector.
+Basically the idea is that you can do (almost) everything dagger does with only three annotations:

+1. `@Inject`
+2. `@Qualifier` along with `@Named`
+3. `@Component` along with `@Component.Factory`

+Due warning, some dagger features are just not there, in particular `@Scope`.
+Instead, you have a guarantee that everything gets created at most once per component instance.
+So if you really, *really* need to have multiple distinct "copies" of a particular "bean" in your component, then this might not be for you.
+Also subcomponents and component dependencies are not there, but these are not essential features imho, just a glorified convenience to copy things from one component to the other.

+### Do more with less

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.
-* Also includes its own `@Inject` annotation, for those cases where neither `javax.inject` nor `jakarta.inject` is available.
+* It also includes its own `@Inject` annotation, so you don't *have* to depend on one of these.
 * Allows static methods as injection sites.
 * No typecasts in generated code.
-Dagger will always generate a typecast when a bound type is not `public`.
-* Field injection is not supported.
-* Generates only a single class per `@Component`.
+* Generates only a single class per `@Component` annotation, so should be faster and doesn't bloat your jar.
-* No scoping: For every "key" (typename + optional qualifier), there is always at most one instance per component instance.
-* No modules (yet), but you can use `@Component.Factory` to pass parameters to the component.
-* No `@Binds` (yet), but you can use injection into static method as described below, to bind a concrete type to an interface.

-Injection into static methods is only allowed if the method's return value matches the type of the enclosing class.
+The new feature, "injection into static method" is only allowed if the method's return value matches the type of the enclosing class.
 For example:

 ```java
 public interface Heater {